André-Charles Boulle: Life

 The third and perhaps most telling factor adding to the overall confusion about Boulle's parentage was that in October 1685 (a mere 8 years after his marriage), Louis XIV renounced the Edict of Nantes and declared Protestantism illegal with the Edict of Fontainebleau.
 All Protestant ministers were given two weeks to leave the country unless they converted to Catholicism.
 Louis XIV ordered the destruction of Huguenot churches, as well as the closure of Protestant schools.
 This made official the persecution of Protestants already enforced since 1681 and it led to around 400,000 fleeing the country.

 Jean-Baptiste Lully demonstrates, by his documented actions, that marriage was a propitious time to tidy up provenance.
 Within the context of the times, it is natural to expect that as well as ensuring his father's Catholic name was recorded for posterity, André-Charles Boulle 'tidied' up his own place and date of birth.
 This made him older, for motives we do not yet comprehend.
 There is also the definite possibility, as yet unexplored by historians, that André-Charles Boulle was born in Holland.
 It would explain a lot of the confusion around his parentage.
 The salient fact is that we only have André-Charles Boulle's word that he was born in Paris in 1642.

 André-Charles Boulle's Protestant family environment was a rich and artistic milieu totally consistent with the genius of the Art he was to produce in later years.
-His father, Jean Boulle (ca 1616-?), was cabinetmaker to the King, had been naturalised French in 1676 and lived in the Louvre, by Royal Decree.
-His grandfather, Pierre Boulle (ca 1595-1649), was naturalised French in 1675, had been cabinetmaker to Louis XIII and had also lived in the Louvre.
+His father, Jean Boulle (ca 1616-?), was cabinetmaker to the King, had been naturalised French in 1676 and lived in the Louvre Palace, by royal decree.
+His grandfather, Pierre Boulle (ca 1595–1649), was naturalised French in 1675, had been cabinetmaker to Louis XIII and had also lived in the Louvre.
 André-Charles was thus exposed to two generations of illustrious artists, master craftsmen, engravers, cabinetmakers and, indeed, family all directly contracted by the King.
-As pointed out by the historians M. De Montaiglon and Charles Asselineau, this entourage included his aunt Marguerite Bahusche (on his mother's side) who was a famous painter in her own right, married to another very famous artist, Jacques Bunel de Blois, Henri IV's favourite painter.
-Others who were appointed by the King and worked with the two preceding generations of Boulles from their ateliers in the Louvre included the painter Louis Du Guernier (1614-1659), the embroiderers Nicolas Boulle and Caillard and the goldsmith Pierre de la Barre.
+As pointed out by the historians M. De Montaiglon and Charles Asselineau, this entourage included his aunt Marguerite Bahuche (on his mother's side) who was a famous painter in her own right, married to another very famous artist, Jacob Bunel, Henry IV's favourite painter.
+Others who were appointed by the King and worked with the two preceding generations of Boulles from their ateliers in the Louvre included the painter Louis Du Guernier (1614–1659), the embroiderers Nicolas Boulle and Caillard and the goldsmith Pierre de la Barre.